Requirements for Admission

 - Payment of an application fee of $20 for non-degree-seeking students and an additional program development fee of $65 for degree-seeking students.

 - Submission of the official high school transcript or proof of GED.
 This requirement can be waived for students who’ve completed an Associate’s degree.
-First-year students who wish to enter Doane University from a home-schooling environment must submit a GED, ACT, or SAT score.

 Every applicant is considered equally, without reference to race, color, religion, sex, sexual orientation, national origin, disability, age or marital status.

 All transcripts must be received prior to the end of the student’s first term of enrollment.
 Until all transcripts are received, a student remains in “non-degree-seeking” status.
 Once the items listed above have been received and reviewed, the student will receive a letter indicating admission status.
-Submission of all materials does not guarantee admission.

 As a probationary student, he/she must complete a minimum of 12 semester credits within a minimum of four consecutive terms, beginning with the first available term.
 Nine of these credits must be graded.
 These credits may be completed through Doane or any appropriately accredited college or university.
-The courses completed to earn these credits must be approved by the College of Professional Studies Dean.
+The courses completed to earn these credits must be approved by the Dean of Undergraduate Studies.
 After completion of the 12 credits, the applicant’s record will be reviewed to determine admission status.
 Upon full admission, all credits successfully completed during the probationary period may be applied to degree requirements.
 A student is ineligible to receive financial aid as a non-degree-seeking student or as a probationary student.
 Financial aid is not available for the credits taken prior to full admission as a degree-seeking student.

 Throughout the entire admission and reorientation process, a student is involved in intensive advising with a member of the professional advising staff.
 Before a student makes a decision to enroll, she/he has an initial meeting with an adviser.
 During that meeting, the adviser reviews transfer credit, discusses with the applicant his/her work and life experience, explores career possibilities, explains the program, and makes a “map” of coursework that will lead to degree completion.
 The advising staff makes every effort to build personal relationships with students and encourages them to seek help at any time.
 Time for advising is flexible and meets the scheduling needs of students.